albibalbi/ESIT/README.md

 #### Basic Software
 In order to flash the program into the Texas Instrument components, you first need to install [Code Composer Studio](https://www.ti.com/tool/download/CCSTUDIO/12.2.0).

-The next step is to create a new CCS project, choosing the right target system (MSP432P401R), and paste all the files in `ccsProject/mainProjectFolder` and `ccsProject/sensorsLibraries` folders.
-You need also to exlude all the .c files, exept for the `main.c` and the one from the sensorsLibraries, from the build with a right click on them.
+The next step is to create a new CCS project, choosing the right target system (MSP432P401R), and paste all the files in `MSP_Code/GPS_Sport_Tracker` folder into your project.

 Finally to run the project you will need to add to the linker option and to the compiler option the driverlib library downloading it at this [link](https://drive.google.com/file/d/1krZfBNAFiE6yAChQfHZVE-b0wfuDitgV/view?usp=sharing).